 In more dramatic cases it may be even difficult to elevate your arm at all.

-Here are some common movements and activities where you have to lift your arm.
+Here are some common movements and activities where you need to lift your arm.